Precise computation of universal corner entanglement entropy at 2+1 dimension: From Ising to Gaussian quantum critical points: RG flow from the Gaussian fixed point to the Ising CFT

 Laudau's mean field theory analysis does not take into account the thermal/quantum fluctuations.
 To take them into account we should instead use the language of quantum field theory.
 This was first understood in the seminal paper by Wilson and Fisher~\cite{PhysRevLett.28.240}, where they studied the renormalization group flow of the field theory:

 in $D=4-\epsilon$ dimensions.
 Setting $m^2=0$, the beta function of the coupling constant $\lambda_4$ is

 Here $l$ is the characteristic length scale.
 The beta function tells us how the coupling constant evolves as we change the length scale.
-The thermal dynamic limit of lattice models corresponds to large scale physics, that is $l\rightarrow\infty$.
+The thermodynamic limit of lattice models corresponds to large scale physics, that is $l\rightarrow\infty$.
 Higher order coupling terms, such as $\phi^6$ terms can be neglected because they are irrelevant, and becomes less important in the $l\rightarrow\infty$.
 The beta function have two fixed points

 The fixed point at $\lambda_4=0$ is a Gaussian fixed point, which corresponds to the tricritical point in Fig.~\ref{fig:fig1} (a).
 The second fixed point is genuinely interacting, which corresponds to 2nd order Ising phase transition line in Fig.~\ref{fig:fig1} (a).
 To study the physics in the physical dimension, we need to set $\epsilon=1$.
-At the Gaussian point, the logarithmic correction to the entanglement entropy arising from sharp corners is well-established~\cite{UniversalCasini2007,UniversalHelmes2016}, due to the fact that Gaussian theories are easier to deal with.
+At the Gaussian point, the subleading logarithmic term in the entanglement entropy arising from sharp corners is well-established~\cite{UniversalCasini2007,UniversalHelmes2016}, due to the fact that Gaussian theories are easier to solve.
 At the interacting point, on the other hand, we are not aware of any reliable theoretical calculation to get the logarithmic correction.
 We benchmark our algorithm at the Gaussian fixed point, and then measure this quantity at the Ising fixed point.